Causal Evaluation of Membership Inference Attacks: Background

 \subsection{Causal Inference}

 In causal inference \citep{hernan2010causal,rubin1974estimating,wager2024causal}, observations are tuples $(X_i,A_i,Y_i)$, where $X_i$ denotes covariates, $A_i\in\{0,1\}$ is a treatment indicator, and $Y_i$ is here a real-valued outcome.
-Under the potential outcomes framework \citep{splawa1990application}, each unit has two counterfactual outcomes $Y_i(0)$ and $Y_i(1)$, but only $Y_i=Y_i(A_i)$ is observed.
+Under the potential outcomes framework \citep{splawa1990application,ImbensRubin2015,wager2024causal}, each unit has two counterfactual outcomes $Y_i(0)$ and $Y_i(1)$, but only $Y_i=Y_i(A_i)$ is observed.
 Individual treatment effects $Y_i(1)-Y_i(0)$ are thus not identifiable, meaning they cannot be uniquely determined from the distribution of the observed data.
-Causal inference instead focuses on population-level quantities such as the average treatment effect (ATE) $\esp{Y_i(1)-Y_i(0)}$, which are identifiable under standard assumptions.\looseness=-1
+Causal inference instead focuses on population-level quantities such as the average treatment effect (ATE) $\esp{Y_i(1)-Y_i(0)}$, which are identifiable under the following standard assumptions.\looseness=-1 \begin{assumption}[Standard causal assumptions] For all $ i\in[n]$, \textit{(1) (SUTVA)} $Y_i = Y_i(A_i)$; the assignment mechanism satisfies either \textit{(2a) (Randomized)} $A_i \indep (Y_i(0),Y_i(1))$ or \textit{(2b) (Unconfoundedness)} $A_i \indep (Y_i(0),Y_i(1))|X_i$; and \textit{(3) (Overlap)} $0<\proba{A_i=1|X_i}<1$ almost surely. \end{assumption} SUTVA and overlap imply a unit's outcome does not depend on other units' assignments, and that each unit has a nonzero probability of receiving either treatment.
+The assumption on the assignment mechanism depends on the setting.\looseness=-1